SerenityOS/serenity/Base/usr/share/man/man1/Presenter.md

 -   F5: Return to first slide and enter full-screen mode.
 -   Typing a number followed by Enter will go to the first frame of that slide.

+### Presentation Appearance

+The presentation's appearance is mostly determined by the presentation itself, but it can also be customized in Presenter's settings.
+For the footer, you can use the following placeholders both in Presenter settings and in presentation files themselves:

+-   {presentation_title}: Possibly empty title of presentation
+-   {slide_title}: Possibly empty title of slide
+-   {author}: Possibly empty slide author
+-   {slides_total}: Total number of slides in the presentation
+-   {frames_total}: Total number of frames in the presentation (across all slides)
+-   {date}: Possibly empty modification date of the presentation
+-   {slide_number}: Slide number
+-   {slide_frame_number}: Number of frame within slide
+-   {slide_frames_total}: Total number of frames within the current slide
+-   {frame_number}: Counts all frames on all slides

 ## See Also

 -   [presenter(5)](help://man/5/presenter) for the file format